Program Requirements

 2. By the end of February, submit a rough draft, including an abstract, to the advisor.

-3. The student and the advisor should agree on a date that the writing will be complete and on a date and time for the oral presentation in mid-March (the deadline is March 31).
+3. The student and the advisor should agree on a date that the writing will be complete and on a date and time for the oral presentation in mid-Spring semester.

 Departmental Prizes